nodemcu/nodemcu-firmware/docs/en/upload.md

 # Tools
 Transferring application code to ESP32 is an essential task, one that you'll perform quite frequently.
 Hence, it does make sense to try a few different uploading tools until you find one you feel comfortable with. [https://frightanic.com/iot/tools-ides-nodemcu/](https://frightanic.com/iot/tools-ides-nodemcu/) lists almost a dozen classical uploaders - in addition to IDEs or IDE-like applications which of course transfer code as well.

+!!! note

+    Most of the listed tools and IDEs target the ESP8266 and might also work for the ESP32-based firmware.
+Be prepared to encounter random issues for tools that do not claim to support the ESP32 Lua in their feature list.

 The NodeMCU firmware team does not give any recommendations as for which uploader to use nor are there any "NodeMCU approved" tools.
 The below listed tools are just three, in no particular order, which seem popular and/or reasonably well maintained.

 ## ESPlorer